Wojciech-Golewski/MVC_WebApp_Customer_Module/README.md

 Having the CMD opened, please type in the given "localhost:XXXX" into your web browser.

+Additional information:
-Additional information: This web application is framework independent (self-contained).
+This web application is framework independent (self-contained).
+SQ: Server is in Folder "CustomerDB" - need to set it as mentioned in appsettings.json

 __________________________________________________________